oskarfernlund/oskarfernlund/README.md

-Machine learning researcher and acolyte of the reverend Thomas Bayes 🙏
+machine learning researcher and acolyte of the reverend thomas bayes 🙏